Losing Body Fat: A Comprehensive Guide to Achieving Your Fitness Goals

 At the core of fat loss is a simple principle: caloric deficit.
 You must consume fewer calories than your body uses.
 Your body then taps into stored fat for energy, resulting in fat loss over time.

-Reduce your caloric intake by practising portion control and making smarter food choices.
+Reduce your caloric intake by practicing portion control and making smarter food choices.

 Increase physical activity to burn more calories.